AlphaLEXray/Imageviewer/README.md

 - Java must be installed on your computer.
 - The images you want to display must be the same resolution as the display you are displaying them on.
+- The JAR-file must be allowed to execute

 ## Usage